mohammadkhatri/mohammadkhatri.github.io/_posts/2015-08-03-AdMob-Banner-In-all-activities.md

 * What this method **setupAdAtBottom** is doing is inflating ad_layout and add it to bottom of **android.R.id.content**.

-* So bow call setupAdAtBottom() after **setcontentView** of your activity.
+* So now call setupAdAtBottom() after **setcontentView** of your activity.
 And Hulla...
 You are done.
-A single line will do the rest work.
+A single line will do the rest work and it will not affect your original layout.

+* <a href="https://github.com/mohammadkhatri/AdMobApp" target="_blank">Download This demo project</a> for better understanding.